26 January 2021

 So, Isayama intended for Levi to think of Erwin as "being enslaved to his dream" and that he wanted Erwin to die a selfless death like Kenny's.

 F* this bullshit.
 Since when is having a dream/purpose in life synonymous with slavery?!
 By that definition, everyone is a slave, since everyone has something to care for or to work toward, or someone to protect, or some goal to burden themselves with - either it's for money, family or some sort of ideals.
 Why is it a bad thing?!
-Every dream, every endeavor by definition carries some sort of burden / requires some sort of sacrifice from the dreamer (eg, if you want good grades, you have to give up part of your social life; if you want to protect your family, you have to give up other things).
+Every dream, every endeavor, by definition, carries some sort of burden / requires some sort of sacrifice from the dreamer (eg, if you want good grades, you have to give up part of your social life; if you want to protect your family, you have to give up other things).
 If something is easily attainable without efforts, it isn't a dream.

 Levi did a lot of self-projections on Erwin.
 He's acting like a person could have only 1 goal in life.
 It's also not in Erwin's character to wallow in negativities or stop moving forward.
 Even if he had “no dreams” beyond the basement, given the type of person he is, he would want to find out more about the world and the mysteries of the Titans.